X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 **Description:** The routine `mouse_config` configures the mouse pointer.

 The argument in .A specifies whether the mouse pointer should be visible or not, and what shape it should have.
-For a list of possible values, see the basic statement `MOUSE`.
+For a list of possible values, see the basic statement [MOUSE](X16%20Reference%20-%2004%20-%20BASIC.md#mouse).

 The arguments in .X and .Y specify the screen resolution in 8 pixel increments.
 The values .X = 0 and .Y = 0 keep the current resolution.